alto-wg/draft-alto-pv/others.md

 The extension defined in this document is NOT compatible with the multi-cost extension {{RFC8189}}.
-The reason is that if a resource supports both the extension defined in this document and the multi-cost extension, the media type of this resource depends on the selection of cost types: if the path vector cost type is selected, the media type of the response is either `multipart/related;
+The reason is that if a resource supports both the extension defined in this document and the multi-cost extension, the media type of this resource depends on the selection of cost types: if the Path Vector cost type is selected, the media type of the response is either `multipart/related;
 type=application/alto-costmap+json` or `multipart/related;
-type=application/alto-endpointcost+json`; if the path vector cost type is not selected, the media type of the response is either `application/alto-costmap+json` or `application/alto-endpointcost+json`.
+type=application/alto-endpointcost+json`; if the Path Vector cost type is not selected, the media type of the response is either `application/alto-costmap+json` or `application/alto-endpointcost+json`.
 Thus, there can be multiple media types associated with the information resource,